braziljs/braziljs.org/README.md

 ## Usage

-Generate the website into `out` directory:
+Execute the command below to generate the website into `out` directory:

 ```sh
 $ npm run-script generate